liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 Resources have one content interface to set its type, like "adhocracy.resources.pool.IBasicPool".

-FIXME: rename content interface to resource interface, this is more clear and more common
+FIXME: rename content (interface) to resource (interface), this is more clear and more common
-FIXME: maybe rename propertysheet interface to property interface, its shorter
+FIXME: maybe rename propertysheet (interface) to sheet (interface), it's shorter

 Every Resource has multiple propertysheet interfaces that define schemata to set/get data.